 Audio Recording Foundation

 When you make a video recording on JamKazam, you are also making an audio recording (or sometimes recording multiple audio files).
-If you don't yet understand clearly how audio recordings work on JamKazam, we recommend you read our help article Making Audio Recordings to have a good foundation on that topic before layering video recording features on top of it.
+If you don't yet understand clearly how audio recordings work on JamKazam, we recommend you read our help article Making Audio Recordings to have a good foundation on that topic before layering video recording features on top of it, then return to this help article.

 Installing OBS Studio & the JamKazam Plugin for OBS